What controls star formation in the central 500 pc of the Galaxy?: Observational constraints from the Central Molecular Zone

-{Also visible in the left-hand panel of Figure~\ref{fig:kslaw} is that the CMZ (which is nearly completely molecular) agrees well with the \citet{bigiel08} star formation relation between the SFR and the molecular gas mass (shown as the lower dotted line), which was derived for nearby disc galaxies with surface densities $3<\Sigma_{{\rm H}_2}/\msun~{\rm pc}^{-2}<50$.
-The CMZ extends this range by roughly two orders of magnitude. \citet{bigiel08,bigiel11} show that the gas depletion time of the galaxies in their sample is $t_{\rm depl}=1$--2~Gyr, which is indeed consistent with time-scales listed for the CMZ in Table~\ref{tab:prop}.
+Also visible in the left-hand panel of Figure~\ref{fig:kslaw} is that the CMZ (of which nearly all of the gas is molecular) agrees well with the \citet{bigiel08} star formation relation between the SFR and the molecular gas mass (shown as the lower dotted line), which was derived for nearby disc galaxies with surface densities $3<\Sigma_{\rm mol}/\msun~{\rm pc}^{-2}<50$.
+The CMZ extends this range by roughly two orders of magnitude. \citet{bigiel08,bigiel11} show that the gas depletion time of the galaxies in their sample is $t_{\rm depl}=1$--2~Gyr, which is indeed similar to the time-scales listed for the CMZ in Table~\ref{tab:prop}.
 In the framework of this relation, the CMZ is somehow the norm while both the \citet{daddi10b} samples of BzK \citep{tacconi10,daddi10} and starburst/submillimeter galaxies \citep{kennicutt98b,bouche07,bothwell10} are the exception.
 The Bigiel relation is the only global star formation relation that fits the CMZ -- the region remains anomalous in the context of equations~(\ref{eq:sflaw}) and~(\ref{eq:sflawomega}), or the \citet{lada12} relation (see \S\ref{sec:localobs}).
-As will be shown in \S\ref{sec:thresholds}, there are several possible reasons why the CMZ is peculiar.}
+As will be shown in \S\ref{sec:thresholds}, there are several possible reasons why the CMZ is peculiar.